eminetto/eltonminetto.net/content/post/2023-03-27-why-like-go-error-handling.en.md

 And as we saw in this example, conversion errors can happen :)

 Here is my account of why I like how Go handles errors.
 Of course, it could be better as other languages do it differently.
 It's verbose, but I'd prefer to write more lines and have an easier-to-maintain code.

+Originally published at https://eltonminetto.dev on January 25, 2023.